-Sapporo Snow Festival: One of the largest winter events in the world.
+Sapporo Snow Festival 2024: One of the largest winter events in the world.
 Sapporo Snow Festival attracts a growing number of visitors from Japan and abroad every year.
 Every winter, about two million people come to Sapporo to see a large number of splendid snow and ice sculptures.
-Lining Odori Park, the grounds at Community Dome […]Sapporo Snow Festival 2021 Sapporo Hokkaido Prefecture Japan
+Lining Odori Park, the grounds at Community […]Sapporo Snow Festival 2024 Sapporo Hokkaido Prefecture Japan

 Sapporo Snow Festival attracts a growing number of visitors from Japan and abroad every year.
 Every winter, about two million people come to Sapporo to see a large number of splendid snow and ice sculptures.
 Lining Odori Park, the grounds at Community Dome Tsudome, and along the main street in Susukino.
 During the festival in February, Sapporo is turned into a winter dreamland of crystal-like ice and white snow.